eriktuck/my-website/content/blog/Vibe coding my data science portfolio.md

 ---
 This is the story of how I "vibe coded" a web portfolio to showcase my data science projects.

 Along the way I tested new AI tools, explored the personalities of each chat model, pitted LLMs against each other in a design battle royale, and discovered a new way of integrating AI with my workflows.
 It was a journey, but I finally have something I am proud to share.
-You can find it at `localhost:1313` (that's a joke, read on to see how it turned out).
+You can find it at `localhost:1313` (that's a joke, you're here, this is my portfolio).
 ## the call to adventure
 I'm a reluctant front-end developer.
 I have built many user interfaces for data apps in my career, and I've deployed a fair amount to the web.
 I have strong opinions about user experience and a high standard for design (at least I'd like to think so).
 I just can't always translate the vision in my head to the web page.